-Do bitcoin companies need to file Currency Transaction Reports?
+Do cryptocurrency businesses ever need to file Currency Transaction Reports?

 In a previous post, we talked about the importance of a strong surveillance and monitoring procedure designed to catch suspicious activity and protect cryptocurrency money services businesses (MSBs) and money transmitters from financial crime, like money laundering.